 When designing a MaxDiff survey you need to determine how many items each respondent will evaluate, how many items are displayed in each question, and how many questions each respondent will see.
-Lighthouse Studio (formerly SSI Web) will suggest these values to you, but you may use this calculator to experiment with alternatives.
-Make an adjustment to one of the input boxes and see the results in the green box below.
+Lighthouse Studio will suggest these values to you, but you may use this calculator to experiment with alternatives.
+Make an adjustment to one of the input boxes and see the results in the "Number of Sets per Respondent" section below.

 Number of Items (K):

 This field determines how many items appear in each question.
 We recommend about five or fewer.
 You should not show more than half of the number items per set.

 Number of Seconds per Set:

 This field sets the average number of seconds a respondent spends on a task.
 20 seconds is the default.